ct-js/docs.ctjs.rocks/docs/ct.types.md

 ### `ct.types.addSpeed(o: Copy, spd, dir)`

 Adds a speed vector to a given Copy.
-This is the same as calling `o.addSpeed(spd, dir)`;
+This is the same as calling `o.addSpeed(spd, dir);` on that copy.